-Q. What is a .vmdk file?
+9. What is a .vmdk file?

 Ans: This isn’t the file containing the raw data.
-Instead it is the disk descriptor file which describes the size and geometry of the virtual disk file.
-This file is in text format and contains the name of the –flat.vmdk file for which it is associated with and also the hard drive adapter type, drive sectors, heads and cylinders, etc.
+Instead, it is the disk descriptor file that describes the size and geometry of the virtual disk file.
+This file is in text format and contains the name of the –flat.vmdk file for which it is associated with and also the hard drive adapter type, drive sectors, heads, and cylinders, etc.

-Q. What are the different types of virtualization?
+10. What are the different types of virtualization?

-Server Virtualization – consolidating multiple physical servers into virtual servers that run on a single physical server.
+Server Virtualization: consolidating multiple physical servers into virtual servers that run on a single physical server.

-Application Virtualization – an application runs on another host from where it is installed in a variety of ways.
+Application Virtualization: an application runs on another host from where it is installed in a variety of ways.
 It could be done by application streaming, desktop virtualization or VDI, or a VM package (like VMware ACE creates with a player).
 Microsoft Softgrid is an example of Application virtualization.

-Presentation Virtualization – This is what Citrix Met frame (and the ICA protocol) as well as Microsoft Terminal Services (and RDP) are able to create.
+Presentation Virtualization: This is what Citrix Met frame (and the ICA protocol), as well as Microsoft Terminal Services (and RDP), are able to create.
 With presentation virtualization, an application actually runs on another host and all that you see on the client is the screen from where it is run.

-Network Virtualization – with network virtualization, the network is “carved up” and can be used for multiple purposes such as running a protocol analyzer inside an Ethernet switch.
+Network Virtualization: with network virtualization, the network is “carved up” and can be used for multiple purposes such as running a protocol analyzer inside an Ethernet switch.
 Components of a virtual network could include NICs, switches, VLANs, network storage devices, virtual network containers, and network media.

-Storage Virtualization – with storage virtualization, the disk/data storage for your data is consolidated to and managed by a virtual storage system.
+Storage Virtualization: with storage virtualization, the disk/data storage for your data is consolidated to and managed by a virtual storage system.
 The servers connected to the storage system aren’t aware of where the data really is.
 Storage virtualization is sometimes described as “abstracting the logical storage from the physical storage.

 Ans: VMware VMotion enables the live migration of running virtual machines from one physical server to another with zero downtime.

 VMotion lets you:

 Automatically optimize and allocate entire pools of resources for maximum hardware utilization and

 Perform hardware maintenance without any scheduled downtime.

-Proactively migrate virtual machines away from failing or under performing servers.
+Proactively migrate virtual machines away from failing or underperforming servers.